rrmartin-rnds/chf-mortality-risk-visualization/README.md

 Unexpected findings included:

-Unexpected findings included:

 - Anaemia initially appeared highly predictive, but age stratification suggested that much of the observed effect was attributable to older patients.

 - Female patients initially appeared to experience higher mortality across several high-risk combinations; however, many of these subgroups contained only one to four patients, limiting the reliability of the observed differences.

-- Smoking demonstrated little association with mortality despite its known cardiovascular risks, suggesting the presence of confounding factors and survivor bias.
+- Smoking demonstrated little association with mortality within this dataset despite its established cardiovascular risks, suggesting the presence of confounding factors, survivor bias, or limitations related to sample size.

 - Platelet abnormalities exhibited visual patterns in pairwise analyses but contributed relatively little predictive value when evaluated alongside stronger predictors such as ejection fraction and serum creatinine.